rsdoiel/sqlish/docs/TUTORIAL.md

 ### Import WARNING!

 > sqlish is not a replacement for best practices when writing
-> software such as defensively validation of input from users,
+> software such as defensively validating input from users,
 > web browsers or any data source.